mandel59/gofont/README.md

 ## About

-This is a library for the Go programming language (http://golang.org/) that enable you to manipulate and generate OpenType fonts.
+This is a library for the Go programming language (http://golang.org/) that enables you to manipulate and generate OpenType fonts.